 The perfect drink pairing for this menu?
 Red wine, of course.
 We served ours in these glass water goblets.

 Want more Halloween?
-Click here to see costumes, recipes, DIY projects, and more!
+Click here for more costume, recipes, décor ideas, and more!

 Share this Post